Kombucha tea is a sweet, slightly acidic beverage that is becoming increasingly popular among the health community today.

 However, there are concerns about Kombucha tea’s alleged alcohol content.

 Here’s a detailed discussion on whether the tea contains alcohol.

 The “key” to ascertaining whether Kombucha tea contains alcohol or not lies in how it is made.
 Kombucha tea is made through fermentation.
 The beverage is made by adding yeast, sugar, and specific strains of bacteria to green or black tea.
 The mixture is then let to ferment for some time (a few weeks) at room temperature.

 The fermentation process makes the yeast and bacteria in the mixture to form a “mushroom-like” film on the surface.
 The process gives the tea its signature characteristics since it adds alcohol, carbon dioxide, acetic acid, probiotic bacteria, among other compounds.

 Fermentation breaks down sugars into carbon dioxide and alcohol.
-Therefore, we can conclude that the tea contains some alcohol.
-The alcohol content is, however small, sometimes insignificant to the extent of being labeled non-alcoholic.
+Therefore, we can conclude that tea contains some alcohol.
+The alcohol content is, however small, sometimes insignificant to the extent of being labelled non-alcoholic.

 It is advisable for pregnant women to avoid anything that contains alcohol throughout their pregnancy.
 Breastfeeding mothers should avoid anything with alcohol since alcohol passes through breast milk.

 Besides containing alcohol, Kombucha tea has some other properties which pose certain risks.

 Homebrewed Kombucha poses serious health risks more than commercial varieties.
 The reasons behind this are simple – home brewing increases chances of contamination, which can cause serious disease and even death in severe contamination cases.